 The Power of Groupthink

 Groupthink is a phenomenon discovered by Irving L. Janis.
 Groups at times don’t gather enough information to make an informed choice.
-In doing so alternative choices are not recognized.
+In doing so, alternative choices are not recognized.
 If they took the time to explore different viewpoints, they may have come out with better answers, avoiding poor results and ending up with a more well-rounded resolution.
-Ways in which groupthink can happen are through strong outside influences to make a good choice, group-cohesiveness or pressure towards group uniformity, and the presence of a tough, resilient leader.
-Another part of groupthink that people get caught up in, is that in a group the suggestion of an alternative solution can appear as disloyalty, which is another reason people don’t speak up (Fiske, 2014).
+Ways in which groupthink can happen are through strong outside influences to make a good choice, group cohesiveness or pressure towards group uniformity, and the presence of a tough, resilient leader.
+Another part of groupthink that people get caught up in is that the suggestion of an alternative solution can appear as disloyalty, which is another reason people don’t speak up (Fiske, 2014).

 Space Shuttle Challenger

 The Challenger Disaster

 The reason the space shuttle Challenger disaster in 1986 is mentioned as an example of groupthink, is because it was shown that the key engineers on the project had noticed structural damage in the components months ago but did not say anything.
 They felt it was insignificant, and there would a delay in the project and media backlash.
 Ultimately this poor decision cost many people their lives.
 One would think, how could this have happened?
 What powerful phenomena is taking place that seemingly brilliant rocket scientists were unable to speak up.
 Groupthink happens more than one thinks.
 The power of group decisions and to belong to a group is a very desirable factor.
 There are ways in which to avoid groupthink, so incidents like the Challenger disaster are avoided and hopefully never happen again.

 I would like to clarify, while the media has had its’ issues in the past, i.e. paparazzi attempting to get the perfect shot of Princess Diana resulting in a horrific car crash, it was not the case here.
 With respect to the Challenger disaster, the issue itself was not actually the fear of the media; the issue was a result of groupthink within the NASA organization.